-For over 80 years Agriculture Financial Services (AFSC) has provided Alberta's agricultural producers and agribusinesses with loans, crop insurance and farm income disaster assistance.
+Agriculture Financial Services (AFSC) provides Alberta's farmers and agribusinesses with loans, crop insurance and farm income disaster assistance.

 AFSC staff know first-hand the challenges and rewards of agriculture

 At AFSC, our people are proud to support Alberta farmers.
 Many of us are farmers too and we understand the late nights and early mornings spent in the fields and barns throughout the province.

 At AFSC, we’re proud of the work we do to help build a strong, growing and diversified agriculture and agri-food industry in Alberta.
 Many AFSC team members are also producers and know first-hand the challenges and rewards Alberta producers face.